kata-containers/community/CONTRIBUTING.md

 - Functional tests.
 - Integration tests.

-The Travis job will be executed right after the PR is opened, while the Jenkins jobs will wait to be triggered.
+The Jenkins jobs will wait to be triggered.
 A maintainer must add a `/test` comment on the PR to let the CI jobs run.

 All CI jobs must pass in order to merge your PR.